Behavioural Supports Ontario Project - updated January 21, 2014

 Making a Difference in the Lives of Local Residents

-As part of its BSO Action Plan, the Central East LHIN is continuing to build capacity and ensure that staff in long-term care homes, hospitals and community agencies have the skills they need to respond to residents and clients with behavioural issues.
-From February 2012 until April 2013 over 1,500 front line and managerial staff from long-term care, hospitals and community agencies had the opportunity to attend some of the over 40 BSO training sessions that were held across the LHIN.
-This training included sessions on:
+As part of its BSO Action Plan, the Central East LHIN is continuing to build capacity and ensure that staff in long-term care homes, hospitals and community agencies has the skills they need to respond to residents and clients with responsive behaviours.
+Since February 2012 over 2000 front line and managerial staff from long-term care, hospitals and community agencies had the opportunity to participate in over 50 BSO training sessions held across the Central East LHIN.

 - Montessori activities for the elderly help to keep seniors with dementia happier and more productive while boosting their sense of self-worth.